From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

 Figure \ref{fig:01stellar_mass_comparison010} compares the last major and minor mergers in star-forming and quenched galaxies across void and cluster environments.
 The box plots illustrate the redshift distributions of the last mergers across different stellar mass bins, with each horizontal white line representing the median redshift at which the last mergers occurred for a given stellar mass range.
 The bar charts complement this visualization by displaying the Absolute Differences in Redshift (ADR) between star-forming and quenched galaxies, offering insights into how the timing of the last mergers varies between these populations.

 Overall, star-forming galaxies, regardless of their environment, underwent their last mergers more recently than quenched galaxies.
 This suggests that star-forming galaxies tend to assemble their mass later.
 In contrast, quenched galaxies undergo their last mergers earlier, leading to their earlier mass assembly, as discussed in Figure \ref{fig:stellar_mass_6comparison}.
 However, the absolute difference in redshift (ADR) between star-forming and quenched galaxies varies significantly across different environments.
 The bar plots indicate that the absolute differences in redshift (ADR) between star-forming and quenched galaxies are more significant in void environments compared to clusters.
 This suggests that in voids, quenched galaxies experience their last mergers—both major and minor—much earlier than their star-forming counterparts.
 The larger ADR in voids implies a more pronounced temporal gap between the merger histories of quenched and star-forming galaxies, whereas in clusters, this gap is comparatively smaller.
 In comparison, for both minor and major mergers, star-forming galaxies generally experience their last mergers at approximately the same redshifts across all stellar mass bins.
 However, when comparing quenched galaxies in voids and clusters, quenched void galaxies tend to have their last mergers significantly earlier than their quenched cluster counterparts, across different stellar mass bins.
-Recent mergers, particularly major mergers in star-forming galaxies, can compress their gas, leading to the funneling of gas toward the galaxy centers.
-This process leads to higher gas densities, which in turn trigger bursts of star formation driven by the dynamics of mergers and galaxy interactions, potentially effective in the in-situ mass assembly of these galaxies.
-Studies also showed that at fixed galaxy stellar mass, the gas mass fraction and SFR are higher for the galaxies with recent major mergers \citep{sotillo2022merger}.

-To provide a more comprehensive analysis of galaxy merger rates in different environments, in Figure \ref{fig:01stellar_mass_comparison011} we divide galaxies into four stellar mass bins and compare the percentages of major, minor, and mini mergers between star-forming and quenched categories within voids and cluster environments over the last 8 Gyr the effects of environments are significant.
-The upper bars in each plot represent the merger percentages of galaxies that have undergone at least one merger, while the lower bars indicate the fraction of galaxies that have experienced multiple mergers ($N_{\text{mergers}} > 1$), regardless of the stellar mass bin.